A View from Atlas Park: Issue 7 – At Last, Too Soon?

 Not that I approve of the devs making me pay for bug testing or beta testing – I don’t.
 But I recognise that bugs might accompany any updates a MMOG sees.
 Provided those bugs don’t break the game and are fixed in an efficient manner, I can accept this state of affairs.
 Provided Cryptic don’t make a habit of it, of course.

 Besides, the alternative was waiting for I7 for that much longer, which in turn may push back I8 and I9.
-Sure, Positron said that I8’s release wasn’t I7 dependent, but I also doubt that we’d see I8 within a short time (ie 3 months) of I7 – a quick turnaround between issues would set a precedent for timing and would be incessently referred to forevermore on the forums whenever there was a slight delay in release for future issues.
+Sure, Positron said that I8’s release wasn’t I7 dependent, but I also doubt that we’d see I8 within a short time of I7 – it would set a precedent that the players would mention every time a new issue was due.
 From the devs’s side, I’m sure they were glad to see I7 out the door – after months of dealing with bugs arising from things like new physics technology and getting them into a mostly working order, it is probably nice to be able to think about something that is slightly newer… even if there are still things to fix up.

 With I7 out and a mostly known quantity, players can start looking forward to I8 and speculate wildly about what will be in it.
 As far as we know, I8 will be mostly new content based off technology that is already in CoH/V. That should mean that I8 will be free of the bigger bugs that have appeared with I7, meaning players can focus on the meat of the content rather than the things that ruin it.